StarrFox/Discord-chan/README.md

 ## Running

-# TODO: mention how to set token

 ```shell script
 poetry run discord_chan
 ```

+you can pass a path to your own token file with --secret